Employment Law

 Filing an EEOC Charge

 Through the EEOC, the government enforces federal anti-discrimination laws against unscrupulous employers.
 To take advantage of this type of federal protection, you have to file a “charge of discrimination” with the EEOC.
+This can be done through the EEOC’s online public portal, in person at an EEOC office, by calling 1-800-669-4000, or by mail.

-Complaints made to the EEOC should include:
+Complaints made to the EEOC should include the following:

 - Your contact information;